NirrumTheMad/PrisonPlanes/Tales/Tajik/Playing_this_world/Plot/workshopping.md

 	* Athletics
 		* Something falls on you
 		* A drone scans the crowd, asking for you.
 It is a Nombari bot

+Don't forget the pipeworks, the city service tunnels, THE UNDERCITY